jvaarala/dot-config/README.md

 chmod +x shcmanager
 ```

-The script uses a configuration file `.shcmanager.config` to set the working directory.
+The script uses a configuration file, `.shcmanager.config`, to define the working directory.
 If the config file is not found, the script will prompt you to create one.

-Example `.shcmanager.config`:
+### Example `.shcmanager.config`

 ```
 WORK_DIR=~/managed
 ```

-This working directory will be used to store the managed configurations and plugins.
+This working directory stores managed configurations and plugins.
+If you set `WORK_DIR` to a Git repository, you get automatic backups and version control for your configurations, making it easy to manage them across multiple machines.

 ## Menu Navigation

-When you run the script with install or uninstall, you will be presented with a menu to select the plugins you want to
-manage.

-- Use `k` to move the cursor up.
+- Press `k` to move the cursor up.
-- Use `l` to move the cursor down.
+- Press `l` to move the cursor down.
-- Use `i` to select or deselect an option.
+- Press `i` to select or deselect an option.
-- Use `q` to quit the menu.
+- Press `q` to quit the menu.
 - Press `Enter` to confirm your selection.

 ## Plugins

-Core idea of `shcmanager` revolves around plugins.
-Plugins are used to manage configurations and installations of
-different tools and applications.
+The core idea of **hcmanager** revolves around **plugins**, which manage the configurations and installations of different tools and applications.
-Each plugin is a set of configuration and (un)installation steps that can be managed by the `shcmanager`.
+Each plugin contains configuration and (un)installation steps that **shcmanager** can handle.

-Each plugin should have two functions: `install_<plugin_name>` and `uninstall_<plugin_name>`.
-These functions will be
+A plugin should define two functions:

+- `install_<plugin_name>`
+- `uninstall_<plugin_name>`

-called by the script to manage the plugin.
+These functions are called by the script to manage the plugin.
-The plugin name should be in lowercase and separated by underscores.
+The plugin name should be in lowercase and use underscores (`_`) as separators.

+### Creating a Plugin

-To add a new plugin, create a new file in the plugins directory and define the `install_<plugin_name>` and
+To add a new plugin, create a file in the `plugins` directory and define the required `install_<plugin_name>` and `uninstall_<plugin_name>` functions.
-`install_<plugin_name>` functions.

-You can use the available adapters in plugins to perform common operations like clone a git repository, install brew
+You can use the available **adapters** to perform common tasks, such as:
-packages, or create symlinks.

-### Create
+- Cloning Git repositories
+- Installing Homebrew packages
+- Creating symlinks

+### Using the `create` Command

-There is also a `create` command to help you create a new plugin template.
+`shcmanager` includes a `create` command to generate a new plugin template.
 To create a new plugin template, run:

 ```bash
 ./shcmanager create "foo bar"
 ```

-This will create a new plugin template in the `plugins` directory with the name `foo_bar`.
-You can then add your
+This creates a new plugin template in the `plugins` directory as `foo_bar`.
-configurations and installation steps to the plugin.
+You can then add your configurations and installation steps to the plugin.

 ```bash
 install_foo_bar() {